Teacher Journey

 When you complete an application, you’ll receive specific dates for your selection process.
 Here are the general steps:

-- Shortlisted candidates are invited for a 20-minute phone interview with a member of our recruitment team.
+- Shortlisted candidates are invited for a 45-minute Teaching Aptitude Interview with members of the Gakino’amaage staff.

 - The recruitment team checks references and reviews teaching evaluations.